 “Mr. Penager, I just want you to know that this has been the greatest week of my life.
 I learned more this week than anything that I’ve ever done before.
 If you ever make it back to Ohio (where I’m from and he lived), I’d love to have you come and teach my team and speak to the entire school.”

 I thanked him for his offer and he then gave me a big, breathtaking bear hug.
-He kept in contact with me every year for 10 years afterwards.
+He kept in contact with me every year for over a decade afterwards.
 I haven’t spoken to him in years and don’t know if he’s still in the KKK or not, however this I know; once he was exposed to the culture and environment that otherwise he was secluded from and fed hate rhetoric, he found out the truth and it changed him forever.